meetbrij/angular2-movie-listing/README.md

 To Do
+- Create DB for movies in mongodb
-- Load movie data from JSON
+- Load movie data as a JSON using REST
 - Filter movie via genre
 - Edit movie details
 - Add movie
 - Delete movie
 - For movie rating use visual (stars) instead of numbers
+- Integrate with lo-dash